-For most existing licensees, managers and club secretaries, as your RSA renewal date has been extended to 30 June 2021, you do not need to complete Licensee training and/or Advanced Licensee training until that date.
+Most existing licensees, managers and club secretaries have had their RSA renewal date extended to 30 June 2021.
+You need to complete Licensee training and/or Advanced Licensee training by that date.

-You may choose to do your training earlier and avoid an expected increase in demand for face to face training prior to 30 June 2021.
+You can do your training earlier and avoid an expected increase in demand for face to face training before 30 June 2021.
 Contact your nearest approved training provider to book a training course.

 If you are a new liquor licence applicant, you must complete RSA training before you apply.
-If you are required to complete Licensee training and/or Advanced Licensee training as well, you now have 12 months to complete that training from the date your liquor licence is granted.
+If you need to complete Licensee training and/or Advanced Licensee training as well, you now have 12 months from the date your liquor licence is granted to do so.

-If you apply to transfer a liquor licence you will need to complete Licensee training and/or Advanced Licensee training within 60 days from receiving provisional approval.
+If you apply for a liquor licence transfer you need to complete Licensee training and/or Advanced Licensee training within 60 days from receiving provisional approval.

-If you notify us of your intention to appoint an approved manager or a club secretary, that person must complete Licensee training and/or Advanced Licensee training within 60 days of lodging the application.
+If you apply to appoint an approved manager or a club secretary, that person must complete Licensee training and/or Advanced Licensee training within 60 days of the application being lodged.

 Check your contact details online – visit www.onegov.nsw.gov.au and search for ‘manage competency card’.

 Your existing physical competency card remains valid, despite the expiry date shown on the card.
-A new card with the new 30 June 2021 expiry date will not be issued.
+A new card will not be issued.

-If you have downloaded the free digital competency card, it will show the correct, extended expiry date.
-You can download the digital competency card for free from the Service NSW website.
+If you have downloaded your digital competency card, it will show the correct extended expiry date.
+Download the digital competency card for free from the Service NSW website.

-If you would like a physical card with the new expiry date, they can be ordered for a fee.
+If you would like a physical card with your new expiry date, they can be ordered for a fee.